TadekBiela/heisttown/README.md

 `cmake .. && cmake --build . --target all`

 * To build and run all unit tests, use this command: \
+`cmake .. && cmake --build . --target RunAllTests`

+* To build and run all unit tests with Sanitizers, use this command: \
+`cmake .. && cmake --build . --target Sanitizers`

+* To build and run all unit tests with Valgrind, use this command: \
-`cmake .. && cmake --build . --target all && cmake --build . --target test`
+`cmake .. && cmake --build . --target Valgrind`

 * If you want run only one or part of unit tests you can use `gtest_filter`: \
 `for example: \